OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

  - Kubernetes
 ---

-When rolling out new versions of an application it can be useful to direct a small amount of traffic to the new version and watch for any errors.
-This strategy, known as a canary deployment, means that any errors that may be present in the new version can only affect a small number of users.
-Incrementally increasing the amount of traffic to the new version provides an increasing degree of confidence that there are no issues, and the deployment can be rolled back to the previous version if any issues arise.
+When rolling out new versions of an application, it can be useful to direct a small amount of traffic to the new version and watch for any errors.
+This strategy, known as a canary deployment, means that any errors that are present in the new version can only affect a small number of users.
+Incrementally increasing the amount of traffic to the new version provides an increasing degree of confidence that there are no issues, and the deployment can be rolled back to the previous version if any issues are present.

 Kubernetes is particularly well suited to canary deployments thanks to the flexibility it provides for managing deployments and directing traffic.
-In this blog post we'll look at how canary deployments can be achieved using the [Voyager ingress controller](https://appscode.com/products/voyager) and Octopus.
+In this blog post, we'll look at how canary deployments can be achieved using the [Voyager ingress controller](https://appscode.com/products/voyager) and Octopus.

 ## Prerequisites

-To follow along with this blog post you will need to have a Kubernetes cluster, and a Kubernetes target in Octopus configured with administrative credentials.
-I'll be using a Google Cloud Kubernetes cluster, and an admin Kubernetes target with the `Google Cloud Kubernetes Admin` role.
+To follow along with this blog post, you will need to have a Kubernetes cluster, and a Kubernetes target in Octopus configured with administrative credentials.
+I'll be using a Google Cloud Kubernetes cluster and an admin Kubernetes target with the `Google Cloud Kubernetes Admin` role.

 The Kubernetes cluster will also need to have Helm installed.
 Google offers [these instructions](https://cloud.google.com/community/tutorials/nginx-ingress-gke#install-helm-in-cloud-shell) for installing Helm into their Kubernetes cluster.